Slymeball/Figura-Wiki/docs/faq.md

 Figura actually provides a documentation command in-game!
 Just type `/figura docs` and let auto-completion help you find your code inquiries.

-Instead of launching the game every time you want to get a result, you can type `/docs` into the [#bot-junk](https://discord.com/channels/805969743466332191/824741434078396468) channel on the [Discord server](https://discord.gg/ekHGHcH8Af).
-Although it may be clunkier, it works well in support scenarios.
+~~Instead of launching the game every time you want to get a result, you can type `/docs` into the [#bot-junk](https://discord.com/channels/805969743466332191/824741434078396468) channel on the [Discord server](https://discord.gg/ekHGHcH8Af).
+Although it may be clunkier, it works well in support scenarios.~~ Prisma no longer has the /docs command and instead searches Figs' documentation.

 If you would like something that implements directly into Visual Studio Code, Manuel_ provides a Figura extension with built-in documentation.
 You can download it on the VSC marketplace using the built-in extensions tab or by using [this link](https://marketplace.visualstudio.com/items?itemName=Manuel-Underscore.figura).

 A community member with the name applejuice has an online webpage that delivers the content from the in-game documentation and places it in an easier to read format.
 You can find it at <https://applejuiceyy.github.io/figs/>

 ### How can I get support?

-You can ask a question at any time through the [#❔️丨figura-hellp Forum](https://discord.com/channels/805969743466332191/1019675294237466734) (yes, it is spelt hellp) in the [Discord server](https://discord.gg/ekHGHcH8Af).
+You can ask a question at any time through the [#❔️丨hellp Forum](https://discord.com/channels/1129805506354085959/1129811341620809870) (yes, it is spelt hellp) in the [Discord server](https://discord.gg/figuramc).
 People are usually on stand-by and can help you with any issue you have.

-Alternatively, you can request an avatar, script, model, or texture using the [#💌丨commissioners](https://discord.com/channels/805969743466332191/1076400440465432676) channel.
+Alternatively, you can request an avatar, script, model, or texture using the [#💌丨commissioners](https://discord.com/channels/1129805506354085959/1129953370673786970) channel.
 People offer their services in this channel either out of their own free will or out of monetary gain, so please be kind.